arm/mlia/README.md

 --->
 # ML Inference Advisor

+## Inclusive language commitment

+This product conforms to Arm's inclusive language policy and, to the best of our knowledge, does not contain any non-inclusive language.

+If you find something that concerns you, email terms@arm.com.

 ## Introduction

 This tool is used to help AI developers design and optimize neural network